Apply tags to identify and group events

 Trusted source event tagging is designed to reduce the number of events that need to be analyzed by automatically identifying events associated with authorized changes.

 In addition to auto-tagging similar events, the integrity monitoring module allows you to tag events based on their similarity to events and data found on Trusted Sources.
-A trusted source can be either:
+A trusted source can be one of the following:

-- The Trend Micro Certified Safe Software Service, or
+• The Trend Micro Certified Safe Software Service

 Local trusted computer

-A trusted computer is a computer that will be used as a "model" computer that you know will only generate benign or harmless events.
-A "target" computer is a computer that you are monitoring for unauthorized or unexpected changes.
+A trusted computer is a computer to be used as a model computer that you know can only generate benign or harmless events.
+A target computer is a computer that you are monitoring for unauthorized or unexpected changes.
 The auto-tagging rule examines events on target computers and compares them to events from the trusted computer.
 If any events match, they are tagged with the tag defined in the auto-tagging rule.

 Integrity monitoring events contain information about transitions from one state to another.
 In other words, events contain before and after information.
 When comparing events, the auto-tagging engine will look for matching before and after states; if the two events share the same before and after states, the events are judged to be a match and a tag is applied to the second event.
 This also applies to creation and deletion events.